Cairi-S/Welcome-Foolish-Mortals/README.md

 FAVICON

-- Check that the Favicon is visible on both the home and game pages.
+- Check that the Favicon is visible on both the Home and Game pages.

 HOME PAGE